forestgrape/coronavirus/index.md

 ### public description
 Covid-19 can have many forms and accompanying [symptoms](#symptoms):
-* it start in the upper respiratory tract and feel similar to a common cold with a sore throat and a runny nose.
+* it start in the upper respiratory tract and in this case it feels similar to a common cold with a sore throat and a runny nose.
 Loss of smell or taste occur and these are more specific to coronavirus infections.
-Coughing is typical too, the body wants to get rid of the viruses in the respiratory tract.
+* it can start in the throat.
+Coughing is typical, the body wants to get rid of the viruses in the respiratory tract.
 * But it can also start from within, from the deep lungs, and so early symptoms can be chills (because the body is increasing the temperature to fight the viruses) or just strange feeling, similar to a weak poisoning when having eaten something rotten or drunken too much.
 Feeling tired, energy-less and having an increased recovery time after sports are indications too.

+Where and how Covid-19 starts determines the early phase of the disease and the corresponding symptoms.
+However if the body fails to clear the coronaviruses, they can well spread to other locations.
+So it possibly Covid-19 starting with a sore throat and one ends up in intense care with pneumonia, an inflammation of the lungs.

 Most symptoms are not specific to Covid-19, they can have other causes: having eaten something rotten, not having had enough sleep or an infection with other viruses.
 If the lungs get involved, symptoms can be a strange feeling in the chest like something sticky being inside (dry mucus loaded with viruses) or even shortness of breath (the lungs are inflamed).
 Diarrhea can both start early and later on and can outlast the respiratory infection by days or even weeks.
 If most of the symptoms are observed in the described order it is/was likely Covid-19.